John Hafen: The French Art Mission

 After arriving in Paris on July 24, 1890, Hafen and Fairbanks began study at the Académie Julian, where their primary instructor was Albert Rigolot.
-Hafen's teachers also included Jules Lefebrve and Jean-Paul Laurens.
+Hafen's teachers also included Jules Lefebvre and Jean-Paul Laurens.
 The school taught them the basics of art through lengthy classes spent sketching plaster models and other objects.
 As a result of such rigorous schooling, the French Art Missionaries "became conversant with the techniques and values of impressionistic easel painting."
 Hafen would also leave the city to find landscapes to sketch and paint.
 In the fall and winter, the artists would study indoors at the Académie, then spend the warmer months outdoors in the country under the direction of professionals.
 Hafen struggled to meet the expectations of his mentors, particularly in drawing, and made an effort to replace what he had taught himself in Utah with these new European artistic methods.

 His personal goal was to show truth through his art.
 He struggled to have confidence in his abilities and grew worried over the artists' financial situation, but was encouraged by a letter from George Cannon to complete his mission.
 At the conclusion of his year abroad, Hafen traveled to the countryside before leaving Europe to sketch and paint nature scenes.
 Such experiences with plein air painting inspired him to devote himself to landscapes.
 He fined-tuned his abilities by learning from landscape artist Arthur F. Mitchell and "returned home ... a confirmed landscapist in the tonalist tradition of the French Barbizon School."
 George Q. Cannon offered the art missionaries the opportunity to stay longer than the originally agreed-upon duration of a year to continue at the Académie; Hafen, however, decided to stick to the plan and come home.
 Hafen returned to Utah on August 17, 1891, before the rest of his comrades.